Chocolate Cream Cold Brew: All You Need Is Chocolate Love

 There are 250 calories in chocolate cream cold brew grande size.
 Chocolate cream cold brew calories come from vanilla syrup, which contains a lot of sugar, and cold foam, which contains heavy cream and milk.
 Keep in mind the larger the size of the drink you opt for, the more calories it’ll have.
 In other words, venti chocolate cream cold brew has 300 calories.

 No, chocolate cold brew isn’t bitter.
 It tastes like a nice blend of coffee with some sweetness from the cold foam and vanilla syrup.
-There’s also a noticeable coffee flavour from the cold brew.
-Starbucks uses a blend of Latin American and African coffee, so there’s a balance between the coffee flavour and cold foam sweetness.
+There’s also a noticeable coffee flavor from the cold brew.
+Starbucks uses a blend of Latin American and African coffee, so there’s a balance between the coffee flavor and cold foam sweetness.

 - Dutch-Process vs. Natural Cocoa Powder (and When to Use Them).
 (2014, January 6).
 Food52. https://food52.com/blog/9470-dutch-process-vs-natural-cocoa-powder-when-to-use-them

 - Starbucks Chocolate Cream Cold Brew is the newest way to cool down with cold coffee this summer. (n.d.).
 Starbucks Stories. https://stories.starbucks.com/press/2022/starbucks-chocolate-cream-cold-brew-is-the-newest-way-to-cool-down-with-cold-coffee-this-summer/